sourcegraph/careers/README.md

 - [Developer Advocate](job-descriptions/developer-advocate.md)
 - [Growth & Business Operations (Analyst or Manager)](job-descriptions/growth-biz-ops.md)

-Questions about our hiring process?
+Apply by following the directions in the job description.
+Have questions about our hiring process?
 Email us at hiring@sourcegraph.com.

 ### Our team